 - David Queller (Spencer T. Olin Professor at Washington University in St. Louis)

-- Haldre Rogers (Assistant Professor at Iowa State)
+- Haldre Rogers (Associate Professor at Iowa State)

 - William Rogers (Professor at Texas A&M University)